Ech0oo/NodeJSHomeTasks/README.md

 # NodeJS homework tasks

+How to run:

+1. npm install
+1. npm run start

--Task N1 is done and could be checked.\
+-Task N1 is done and could be checked.
--Task N2 in progress.
+>-Task N2 in progress.